Dark Fluxes from Accreting Black Holes and Direct Detections: Dark Matter Produced from keV Environment near Black Holes

-The temperature of the AGNs or the disk around the X-ray binaries can be as high as keV, which is close to the temperature in the core of the Sun.
+The temperature of AGNs or X-ray binary disks can be as high as keV, which is close to the temperature in the core of the Sun.
 However, the density of the accretion disk for AGNs with mostly ions and electrons, $\rho_{\text{disk}} \sim10^ {-7} \text{g}/\text{cm}^3$ \cite{Garcia:2013oma}, is much smaller than the $\rho_{\text{HB}}\sim 10^4 -10^6\, \text{g}/\text{cm}^3$ (HB stands for the stars in the horizontal branch with the solar masses), and is model-dependent.
 The nuclear reactions take place in the core of the Sun and the reaction rates are highly temperature dependent.
-Black hole accretion disks can have high temperatures generated by the high accretion rates with nuclear fusions, such that the dark particles/axion can be generated.
+Black hole accretion disks can have high temperatures generated by the high accretion rates, such that dark particles/axions can be generated in this environment.

-Similar to the solar environment where axion is converted via $\gamma \to a$ \cite{DiLuzio:2020jjp}, AGN corona (or solar corona) and X-ray BHB accretion disk can have a temperature of $\sim 10^7$ Kelvin and produce keV dark matter.
-The thermal emission is a process where the collected excitations, plasmons converted to the light-dark matter of the comparable energy.
+Similar to the solar environment where the axion is converted via $\gamma \to a$ \cite{DiLuzio:2020jjp}, AGN corona (or solar corona) and X-ray BHB accretion disks can have a temperature of $\sim 10^7$ Kelvin and produce keV dark matter.
+Thermal emission is a process where the collected excitations, plasmons are converted to the light-dark matter of the comparable energy.
 The frequency of the plasmons is dominated by the medium temperature at a high temperature.
-However, since the production rate is related to the density so that the production rate from AGN has been found to be quite low \cite{Jain:2009hf}.
-Only the solar corona or BHB accretion disk may reach an enough axion flux, which is usually bounded by the visible luminosity.
-Considering that the luminosity of dark particles/axions from the Sun is bounded by $10\%$ of visible luminosity \cite{An:2013yua, Redondo:2013wwa}, we assume that the dark luminosity $L_D$ is comparable to the visible luminosity.
+However, since the production rate is related to density so that the production rate from AGNs has been found to be quite low \cite{Jain:2009hf}.
+Only the solar corona or BHB accretion disks may reach an considerable axion flux, which is usually bound by the visible luminosity.
+Considering that the luminosity of dark particles/axions from the Sun is bound by $10\%$ of visible luminosity \cite{An:2013yua, Redondo:2013wwa}, we assume that the dark luminosity $L_D$ is comparable to the visible luminosity.

-For the AGN corona, one needs to consider the alternative mechanism as shown in Figure \ref{figANG}.
-It has been proposed that the cosmic magnetic field may convert part of the X-ray photons to high energy axions \cite{Burrage:2009mj,Pettinari:2010ay}, where up to about 1/3 of photons can be converted which is similar to neutrino oscillations.
+For AGN corona, one needs to consider the alternative mechanism as shown in Figure \ref{figANG}.
+It has been proposed that the cosmic magnetic field may convert part of the X-ray photons to high energy axions \cite{Burrage:2009mj,Pettinari:2010ay}, where up to about 1/3 of photons can be converted, similar to neutrino oscillations.
 Thus, we simply start from the total energy flux \eqref{PE0} with Eddington luminosity in \eqref{EL}, and make the major assumption that the total dark luminosity is characterized by the Eddington luminosity ${L_D}\lesssim {L_E}$.